tamaskenez/centralbuilder/README.md

 - `env.txt` lists the arguments of CentralBuilder.cmake and some information about the build environment
-- `packages_request.txt` is union of the input package registry files in text format
+- `packages_request.txt` is the union of the input package registry files in text format
-- `packages_current.txt` is the same except it also describes actual git-commit-ids with the GIT_TAG keyword.
-Use this file to reproduce the same build of all packages later.
+- `packages_current.txt` is the same except it describes the actual git-commit-ids with the GIT_TAG keyword.
+Use this file to reproduce the same build of all the packages later.
 - `find_packages.txt` lists the result of `find_package` commands for the packages after installation.

 ### Further Details

-- Don't call `add_pkg` from within a function
+- Don't call `add_pkg` from within a function.
 - CentralBuilder shadows the official CMake find-modules of the packages you are building.
 For example, if you're building `ZLIB` and `PNG` then `PNG`'s `find_package(ZLIB)` will find the